tanujbhatia24/kube-Microservices-assignment/README.md

 ---

 ## Troubleshooting Tips
-Pod CrashLoopBackOff: Check logs with kubectl logs <pod-name>
+Pod CrashLoopBackOff: Check logs with kubectl logs <pod-name><br>
-Image Pull Error: Ensure your image name is correct and pushed to Docker Hub Service Unreachable: Verify correct port and service name in your requests
+Image Pull Error: Ensure your image name is correct and pushed to Docker Hub<br>
+Service Unreachable: Verify correct port and service name in your requests<br>
 ---

 ## Screenshots